 Members of the Board of Trustees and District General Manager shall complete the Yolo County Emergency Management Training.

-Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive a 2-hour Emergency Levee Worker Safety, Procedures, and Incident Management Course (ELW-1) that will include a summary of the SEMS Introduction, IS-100, IS-200, and IS-700 courses and levee monitoring procedures and safety information for their emergency duties prior to beginning work.
+Staff hired or transferred to serve as Emergency Levee Workers at the time of an emergency shall receive the Emergency Levee Worker Basic Course (ELW-1) that will include a summary of the SEMS Introduction, IS-100, IS-200, and IS-700 courses and levee monitoring procedures and safety information for their emergency duties prior to beginning work.
 In addition, such staff will receive tailgate safety briefings for specific, complex emergency work that they may be called upon to perform.
 Courses can be accessed via www.MUSRFlood.com.

 Individuals appointed as District Incident Commander and Deputy Incident Commander at the time of the emergency shall have completed, at a minimum, the SEMS Introduction, ICS-100 Introduction to the Incident Command System, ICS-200 ICS for Single Resources and Initial Action Incidents, and IS-700 NIMS An Introduction courses to meet Type 4 incident management requirements.
-If neither individual has completed those courses prior to this assignment, then both individuals will complete the Emergency Levee Worker Safety, Procedures, and Incident Management Course (ELW-1) and the additional Incident Commander Module (ELW-IC) upon receipt of flood warning.
+If neither individual has completed those courses prior to this assignment, then both individuals will complete the Emergency Levee Worker Basic Course (ELW-1) upon receipt of flood warning.

 This policy was hereby approved by the Board of Trustees on _____________________.